Spreadsheets and "Paradigm"

 - History: Visicalc (1979), then Lotus, then Excel

-- The creators of the spreadsheet knew paper spreadsheets and finance math
+- The creators of the spreadsheet knew finance math and paper spreadsheet practices

 - e.g. Perhaps a working biologist will think up the next great biology program, not a CS person dabbling in biology

-To edit above: either (a) In google docs: File > Make Copy to edit. or (b) File > Download As > .xlsx file, and then edit using any program.
+To edit above (or any of our spreadsheets): either (a) In google docs: File > Make Copy to edit. or (b) File > Download As > .xlsx file, and then edit using any program.

 For references here is the monster spreadsheet in completed form

 - A spreadsheet is a rectangle of individual cells